johnnovak/gridmonger-site/source/advanced-editing.rst

   will add 2 extra empty columns at the right side of the level, and 3 extra empty rows at the bottom.

-- Making the level 4 columns and 4 rows smaller using the center anchor point will remove a 2-cell wide "stripe" from around the level.
+- Making the level 4 columns and 4 rows smaller using the centre anchor point will remove a 2-cell wide "stripe" from around the level.